amaanatiqur12/Chatbot-Nural-Network-Improve/README.md

 # Chatbot-Nural-Network-Improve

 It is improve form of Chatbot-Nural-Network
+Below following technique is used to improve Chatbot-Neural-Network.
 ### Stopwords
 ```Python
 words = [token.text for token in words if not token.is_stop]